Noobyetpro/minecraft.infinite-client/README.md

 ![Infinite Client Icon](src/main/resources/assets/infinite/icon.svg)

-**Infinite Client** is a simple Minecraft hack client designed for ease of use and a clean interface.
+**Infinite Client** is a simple Minecraft utility client built for anarchy servers designed for ease of use and a clean interface.

 ##  Features